 - 4.3.1.
-The Chair shall recognize Commission members who wish to comment on an agenda item during or upon conclusion of the presentation of the agenda item at the discretion of the Chair. - 4.3.2.
-After the Commission members have had an opportunity to comment, the Chair shall recognize the presenter and then other members of the public who wish to speak to the matter under consideration.
-The Chair may impose reasonable time limits on public comment to avoid repetitive discussion. - 4.3.3.
-Any presenter of an item before the Commission shall submit presentation materials and any supplementary documentation, reports, and studies to the Commission at least seven calendar days in advance of the Commission meeting.
+The Chair shall recognize Commission members who wish to comment on an agenda item during, or upon conclusion of, the presentation of the agenda item at the discretion of the Chair. - 4.3.2.
+The Chair shall recognize the presenter and then the public who wish to speak about the item.
+The Chair may impose reasonable time limits on public comment to avoid repetitive discussion or disruptive behavior. - 4.3.3.
+Any presenter of an item before the Commission shall submit presentation materials, and supplementary documentation, reports, and studies to the Commission at least seven calendar days before the Commission meeting.

 4.4.
-Agendas and Minutes
+Agendas and Minutes9

 - 4.4.1.
-The Commission shall post agendas on the Commission's website at least three business days in advance of each meeting. - 4.4.2.
-The Chair may add items to the meeting agenda at the Chair's discretion. - 4.4.3.
-The Commission shall post written minutes of meetings on the Commission's website.
+The Commission shall post agendas on the Commission's website at least three business days before each meeting. - 4.4.2.
+The Chair may add items to the meeting agenda at their discretion. - 4.4.3.
+The Commission shall post written minutes of meetings on its website.